Kurento/bugtracker/README.md

       * Config file in /etc/kurento/kurento.conf.json

     * Client libraries.
-Stating the flavour (NodeJS, JavaScript, Java or homebrewed) it’s a plus, so we don’t have to ask that later
+Stating the flavour (NodeJS, JavaScript, Java or homebrewed) it’s a plus, so we don’t have to ask that later.
+Make sure they match the major an minor versions of your KMS modules

     * Operating system where the client is running